-The Angeles Crest 100 Mile Endurance Run has been run 32 times, and every iteration of the course has pushed competitors to their limits.
-From the fastest runners to the slowest, no runner has arrived at the finish without dealing with their fair share of hardship.
-The 2022 "High Country Edition" will surely test one's mettle - following an out-and-back course that keeps the runner mostly above 5,000' and going over the high point, Mt.
+The Angeles Crest 100 Mile Endurance Run has been run 34 times, and every iteration of the course has pushed competitors to their limits.
+From the fastest runners to the slowest, no runner has arrived at the finish without a challenge.
+Used only once in 2022, the "High Country Edition" is a true test of body and spirit - following an out-and-back course that keeps the runner mostly above 5,000' and going over the high point, Mt.
 Baden-Powell, twice.
-While the destruction from the Bobcat Fire has kept us from our historic point-to-point course, finishing this year's race will be an incredible accomplishment with bragging rights for years to come.
+While the destruction from the Bobcat and Eaton fires has kept us from our historic point-to-point course, we are fortunate to be able to travel through the Bridge Fire burn scar and watch our beloved mountains begin to recover.
+Finishing this year's race will be an incredible accomplishment, if not an emotional one for all of us who love the San Gabriels.

 The aim of this book is to help racers achieve their best performance on the course, and we've tried to provide all the information to plan a successful race.
 We've added sections with recommended pacing and race management to help share lessons learned for new runners, as well as some estimates and advice for running the 50 miles back to Wrightwood.
-We'll all be entering new territory this year, so it bears repeating that the most valuable information for runners is always found on training runs where lessons in ultrarunning are empirically proven to oneself.
-Good old-fashioned hard training is ultimately the greatest source of information and development for race day.
+This is new territory for most, so it bears repeating that the most valuable information for runners is always found in training, where lessons in ultrarunning are empirically proven to oneself.
+Good old-fashioned hard work is ultimately the greatest source of information and development for race day.